From starting to running to growing, below are over 50 funds and supports available for businesses in Ireland.

 READ MORE: Here’s an extensive list of coworking spaces available for startups and freelancers in Ireland.

 STARTING – EARLY STAGE SUPPORTS FOR COMPANIES

-The Local Enterprise Office is for people interested in starting a new business or people already in business including entrepreneurs, early stage promoters, startups and small business looking to expand.
-With 31 dedicated teams across the Local Authority network in Ireland, Local Enterprise Offices offer a wide range of experience,skills and services.
+The Local Enterprise Office is for people interested in starting a new business or people already trading, including entrepreneurs, early-stage promoters, startups and small business looking to expand.
+With 31 dedicated teams across the Local Authority network in Ireland, Local Enterprise Offices offer a wide range of experience, skills and services.

 This is for people who start a company and need cash to fund its growth.
 You may claim back the income tax if you are an employee, an unemployed person or a person recently made redundant and are starting a business.